Villa of the Mysteries: Restorations

 The famous frescoes of the villa were first discovered in 1909, but they were soon damaged by a combination of poor protection from the elements and an earthquake that occurred in June.
 Salt residue from the ground caused white stains to appear on the surface of the paintings, and the pigments began to fade in the sun.
 To counteract this, large sections of the frescoes were removed and re-attached after the walls were rebuilt with new stone to better resist the damp and salt leaching.

 According to the preservation methods prevalent at the time, coatings of wax and petroleum were applied to remove the residues and provide protection, which accounts for the glossy sheen which was characteristic of the frescoes in the 20th/early 21st centuries.
 These coatings proved remarkably effective in protecting the paintings from further damage, but distorted the original colouring, making the red background appear darker than the original pigment.
 Later in 1909, a German team of archaeologists undertook further restorations onsite.

 Between 2013 and 2015, restorations were undertaken on the frescoes using modern techniques.
+Ultrasound technology, passive and active thermography, and electromagnetic devices were used to make images of the walls and study weak points in the frescoes.
 Laser technology was used to remove the layers of wax and petroleum applied in the early 20th century, allowing analysis and restoration of the original colour tones to be done.
 The frescoes were also treated with the antibiotic amoxicillin, which removed the manganese dioxide that had leached into the paintings from the ground, and the streptococci bacteria which feed on the pigments and cause deterioration.